2019 Limited Late Model Rules

 E. Computerized, multi-coil, dual electronic firing module box or crank trigger systems are not permitted.
 Magnetos are not permitted.
 All ignition systems are subject to approval by SMS Officials.

 F. Adjustable timing controls are not permitted.

-G. Retard or ignition delay devices will not be permitted.
+G. Retard or ignition delay devices are not be permitted.